PrivateBin/PrivateBin/README.md

 - The "key" used to encrypt the paste is part of the URL.
 If you publicly post the URL of a paste that is not password-protected, everybody can read it.
   Use a password if you want your paste to be private.
-In this case make sure to use a strong password and do only share it privatly and end-to-end-encrypted.
+In this case make sure to use a strong password and do only share it privately and end-to-end-encrypted.

 - A server admin might be forced to hand over access logs to the authorities.
   ZeroBin encrypts your text and the discussion contents, but who accessed it